IyngkarranKumar/test_time_emergent_scaling/README.md

 ### Python environment 🐍

 Run the command ``bash python_env/setup_python_environment.sh`` to set up the environment.
-This project uses the vLLM library, which requires specific package dependencies and can be fragile at times.
+This project uses the vLLM library, which requires specific package dependencies and can be fragile.
 If you run into dependency conflicts, try reinstalling the vLLM package, and use the script ``python_env/check_installation.sh`` to check that things are working (you should see: "✅ vLLM engine loaded successfully").

 ### Generation

-Via command line:
+Text generation and scoring can be done via command line:

 ```bash
 python3 main.py \